get-convex/fullstack-convex/README.md

 # Convex Fullstack App

-This example demonstrates a fullstack application built with Convex, React, Next.js, and Auth0.
+This example demonstrates a fullstack application built with Convex, React, and Next.js.

 The app is a very simple Asana-style task management app that allows users to create, view, and manage tasks.
 The app features:

-- [x] Basic Authentication & Authorization, implemented with Auth0 and Convex
+- [x] Basic Authentication & Authorization, implemented with Convex
 - [x] Task creation, where each task may have:
   - [x] Owner
   - [x] Title